LifeMiles is Avianca's frequent flyer program.

 This club is special for its live shows and its Big Band, which makes people dance their shoes off.
 The band is led by musician Jaime Henao, who has collaborated with artists such as Grupo Niche.
 The best day to visit is on Wednesday, when the biggest party of the week is held.

 The first film that was ever made in Colombia, called María, was rolled in Cali in 1922.
 Since then, the city has witnessed the evolution of cinema in the country.
 Because of the experimentation of cinematographic genres and the large number of directors born here, the city was named “Caliwood”.
+These are some of its most representative stops:

 This complex was built in 1971 for the VI Pan American Games.
 Directors Luis Ospina and Carlos Mayolo filmed Oiga vea!, a documentary about Cali seen through the framework of this event.
 Today the film is a classic of national cinema.